mrkmg/ng-simple-contextmenu/README.md

 The context menu will attempt to detect the size of the element and ensure that it fits on screen.
 The only styles applied to the element are positioning.

-To see a full featured example, see this Fiddle.
+To see a demo, see this [JS Fiddle](https://jsfiddle.net/vgLmj2d2/).

 License